dr-yoon/PGM-lab-website/team/index.md

   tooltip: About our team
 ---

-# {% include icon.html icon="fa-solid fa-users" %}Team
+# {% include icon.html icon="fa-solid fa-users" %} Our Team

-Our lab is just launching 🚀
+Welcome to our newly established lab 🚀

-Creating a collaborative lab from the ground up — join us!
+We are building a collaborative research environment from the ground up, and we’re excited to grow our team.

-[Open positions]
+## 🌟 Join Us
+We are currently looking for motivated **postdoctoral researchers** with expertise in **molecular biology** and **bioinformatics**.

-🕵🏻‍♀️
+[Open Positions] 🕵🏻‍♀️

-Postdoc scholars with experience in molecular biology and bioinformatics.

-Please send your CV ✉️ (YOONJH@yuhs.ac).
+If you’re interested in contributing to our projects, please send your CV ✉️ to **YOONJH@yuhs.ac**.

+---

 {% include section.html %}

 {% include list.html data="members" component="portrait" filter="role == 'principal-investigator'" %}